Bureau of Codes

 If I have a multi-phase job must I take a permit out for the entire job or can I take out permits as I go?

-Yes, it’s called fast tracking.
-You may secure progressive permits for each phase of construction.
+You may take out permits as you go, it’s called fast tracking, securing progressive permits for each phase of construction.
 As long as each phase has passed progressive inspections you may continue fast tracking until the job’s completion.

-What if my project involves street excavation or curb and sidewalk?
+What if my project involves street excavation or a curb cut or sidewalk replacement?

 You should Visit the City Engineering Office at 1002 N. 7th St. Harrisburg or contact by phone at: 717-255-3091